Cody-Rochester/Cybersecurity/Tryhackme/Pickle Rick CTF.md

 - Username:R1ckRul3s

 After taking a look webpage, I decided to do a portscan using the nmap tool.
-Utilizing the -sV and -A flags, I will be able to gain information about open ports, operating systems, versions, script scans, and tracerouting.
+Utilizing the -sV and -A flags, I was able to gain information about open ports, operating systems, versions, script scans, and tracerouting.

 ![sudo nmap -sV -A](https://github.com/Cody-Rochester/Obsidian-git-sync/assets/107632714/6f9ef322-61d3-40fc-9b14-8e75737882ae)